hackclub/camp/cohort_4/playbook/workshops/instagram/adding_image_implementation.md

 - I got this error ![](https://s3.amazonaws.com/f.cl.ly/items/3o1y3G2K3w2b370q0b46/Image%202015-07-17%20at%208.15.42%20AM.png)
-- I googled `Uncaught TypeError: Cannot read property 'appendChild' of null` stack over flow
+- I googled `Uncaught TypeError: Cannot read property 'appendChild' of null`
 - From the 3rd google result ([which was this Stack Overflow question](http://stackoverflow.com/questions/30014090/uncaught-typeerror-cannot-read-property-appendchild-of-null)), one of the answers had the text "There isn't an element on your page".
-This made me realize that `document.getElementById("header");` is trying to find an element with an `id` of `"header"` and currently, that doesn't element doesn't exist.
+- This made me realize that `document.getElementById("header");` is trying to find an element with an `id` of `"header"` and currently, that doesn't element doesn't exist.
-- I solve this by adding a div with an `id` of `"header"` in my html (I did not modify the javascript)
+- I solve this by adding a `<div>` tag with an `id` of `"header"` in my html.
+Note that I did not modify the JavaScript.
+  > Note, we havn't really talked about `<div>` tags before but they are useful tag for "dividing" up the page into sections.
+Google "html div" if you want to read more)
+- Now my HTML looks like this:

   ```html
   <!DOCTYPE html>